Miles Traveled (over water): 239

 Average Speed: 7 knots heeling to starboard on a port tack

-Captain Jim feared the winds would be so light that we might be motoring exclusively for the first couple of days.
+Captain Jim feared the winds would be so light that we might be mostly motoring for the first couple of days.
 Turns out, we've had wind enough to sail most of the time and we were sailing for each of my three watches.
-Weather is beautiful.
+Weather is beautiful and a rainbow greeted us on the horizon.

-We're settling in to boat life, no one is seasick thanks to the miracle of modern medicine.
+We're settling in to boat life and no one is seasick thanks to the miracle of modern medicine.

 I explained that I was Mike not Deb, and that no one awakened him.
 It was a dream.
 Doug considered that for a few moments, than retired again to his cabin.
 His new nickname is "Sleepwalker".

-PS - As a courtesy I will also give all on-board an opportunity to add comments here on the bottom of post prior to transmission.
-The reader is not obligated to read those superfluous footnotes.
+PostScript - As a courtesy I give all on-board an opportunity to add comments here on the bottom of post prior to transmission if they so desire:

 Sent via SailMail, http://www.sailmail.com